Face & Eyes

 Differences in male and female Rhinoplasty

-Rhinoplasty, also commonly known as a nose job, is a popular cosmetic surgery procedure with both men and women.
-In fact, according to the latest figures from The British Association of Aesthetic Plastic Surgeons, rhinoplasty was the most performed aesthetic surgery on men in the UK in 2020.
+Rhinoplasty is embraced by both men and women.
+Remarkably, in 2020, according to statistics from The British Association of Aesthetic Plastic Surgeons, Rhinoplasty ranked as the most-performed aesthetic surgery among men in the UK.

-Male rhinoplasty can often be combined with other cosmetic surgery procedures, such as a chin augmentation with implant, to further enhance the masculine characteristics of the male face.
+Male Rhinoplasty can often be complemented by other cosmetic procedures, such as Chin Augmentation with an implant, further accentuating masculine facial traits.

 Rhinoplasty Surgeons